dphfox/Fusion/docs/tutorials/animation/tweens.md

 ## Reversing

 The fifth parameter of `TweenInfo` is a reversing option.
-When enabled, the animation will return to the starting point.
+When enabled, the animation will include a reverse motion, before snapping to the goal at the end.

-This is not typically useful because the animation doesn't end at the goal value, and might not end at the start value either if the animation is interrupted.
+This is not typically useful.

 ![Animation and graph toggling reversing on and off.](Reversing-Dark.png#only-dark)
 ![Animation and graph toggling reversing on and off.](Reversing-Light.png#only-light)